playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 > **Fiber enables yet another feature:**
 >
 > Knowing what we know now about how `use` works internally, I think it's safe to say that `use` wouldn't be able to function the way it does today without the Fiber rewrite's prerequisite capacities.
-The ability to "suspend" a subtree of nodes in order to wait for data to fetching is almost identical to the stated goals of Fiber from day one.
+The ability to "suspend" a subtree of nodes to wait for data to fetch is almost identical to the stated goals of Fiber from day one.

 ------

 And as we can see, using `use` forces us to raise our data fetching to a parent component.
 This does two things for us:

-1) Re-enforces the concepts we've already learned in regards to data moving up the VDOM tree
+1) Re-enforces the concepts we've already learned in regard to data moving up the VDOM tree
 2) Helps solve waterfalling and real-world user experience problems

 > **Further reading**: